 MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
 It is not recommended that you change the default MAC address unless required by your ISP.
-You can use the Copy Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.
+You can use the Clone Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.

-Internet Setup PPPoE (DSL)
+PPPoE (Username/Password)

 Choose PPPoE (Point to Point Protocol over Ethernet) if your ISP uses a PPPoE connection.
 Your ISP will provide you with a username and password.
 This option is typically used for DSL services.
-Make sure to remove your PPPoE software from your computer.
-The software is no longer needed and will not work through a router.
+Make sure to remove any PPPoE software from your computer.
+The software is not needed and will not work through a router.